 - Consult with our children, parents and the School Council that the needs of all our children are being met

 - Ensure that children with SEN can engage in activities with all children and are offered the opportunity to participate with activities in and outside of the classroom by making reasonable adjustments to the organisation of these.

 The facilities to assist access are outlined in our Accessibility Plan

-Our school has a ramped access to the main entrance and the dining room.
-Some entrances into school have steps, however, these are usually accesible using portable ramps, There is a lift in school to aid access to and from the classrooms and a second ramp into the EYFS outdoor area.
+Our school has ramp access to the main entrance and the dining room.
+Some entrances into school have steps, however, these are usually accessible using portable ramps, There is a lift in school to aid access to and from the classrooms and a second ramp into the EYFS outdoor area.
 We have a disabled parking area within the school grounds.
 We have a disabled toilet and a selection of specialist writing and reading equipment for children to use.